Kathleen Weil

 Kathleen Weil is a Canadian politician and lawyer.
 Weil was elected to represent the riding of Notre-Dame-de-Grâce in the National Assembly of Quebec in the 2008 provincial election.
 She is a member of the Quebec Liberal Party and a former provincial cabinet minister.

 Weil studied at McGill University and received a bachelor's degree in history and political sciences in 1978 and a degree in civil and common law in 1982 before being admitted to the Bar of Quebec in 1983.
 She served as an official with Alliance Quebec.

 In addition to her law practice, she was heavily involved from 2000 in the health and social services sector, being an administrative member for the Montreal Children's Hospital and the Régie régionale des services de la santé et des services sociaux à Montréal.
 Before entering politics, she was President CEO of the Foundation of Greater Montreal.

 She was appointed to the Executive Council of Quebec on December 18, 2008, as Minister of Justice and Attorney General.

 In 2010, Weil was appointed as Minister of Immigration and Cultural Communities.
-Following the 2014 provincial election, she was appointed Minister of Immigration, Diversity and Inclusiveness.
+In the 2012 election the Liberals lost power to the Parti Quebecois and Weil returned to the opposition benches as Official Opposition critic for employment and the social economy.
+Following the 2014 provincial election the Liberals returned to power, and she was appointed Minister of Immigration, Diversity and Inclusiveness.